Video games in Brazil: Video game development

 Video game development exists in Brazil since as early as 1983, when Renato Degiovani developed the first computer games in Portuguese called "Aventuras na Selva" (later renamed Amazônia) and "Aeroporto 83" (Airport 83) for a computer specialized magazine called "Micro Sistemas".
 Several years have passed with little to no significant development until the 2000s, when several companies started creating advergames and/or MMORPGs, and universities started offering game development degrees.
 Hoplon was one of the first to be successful in the industry with Taikodom.

 The 2010s have been marked by a growing number of studios getting bigger relevance with proprietary indie game titles.
 The BIG Festival (Brazilian Independent Games Festival) was conceived in 2012 and is held every year in São Paulo, gathering game industry professionals from the country and abroad and promoting indie titles for the Brazilian market.

 The biggest game dev scenes are from São Paulo, Porto Alegre and Brasília.

+Localization

+Video game localization is often critical to any video game's success in many parts of the world, and this is the case in Brazil.
+Despite beginning in the 1980s, the practice started to show immense success during the 1990s, which was seen in Tectoy's translations of some games into Brazilian Portuguese resulting in the Master System gaining a massive share of the video game console market in the country.

+Demand for Brazilian Portuguese translations remains high for video games, as the language is the fourth highest language in-demand among developers according to LocalizeDirect.
+One of the biggest reasons for this is Latin America's above average growth in the global video game market, with Brazil being the largest singular player market in the region as of 2022.